kekyo/chibicc-cil-toolchain/README.md

 ### Call external .NET method

-Simply specify a .NET method with full name and parameter types:
+Specify the method signature and full method name:

 ```
 .function public void() main
     ldstr "Hello world"
-    call System.Console.WriteLine string
+    call string() System.Console.WriteLine
     ret
 ```

-The .NET method you specify must be `public`, and could not refer method with any generic parameters.
+You must specify a .NET method that is `public` scope, and you cannot specify a method with generic parameters.
+You can also specify an instance method, but the first argument of the method signature will not be of type `this`.
-Instance methods can also be specified, but of course `this` reference must be pushed onto the evaluation stack.
+Naturally, a reference to `this` must be pushed onto the evaluation stack.

 A list of parameter types is used to identify overloads.